Vacuum Structure of an Extended Standard Model with $U(1)_D$ Symmetry: Introduction

 The 2012 discovery of the Higgs boson \cite{ATLAS:2012yve,CMS:2012qbp} at the Large Hadron Collider (LHC) marked a major milestone for the Standard Model (SM), confirming its predictions in both the hadron and leptonic sectors.
 Still, the question of vacuum stability remains open due to the large top quark Yukawa coupling ($y_t\sim \mathcal{O}(1)$) and the measured mass of around 173 GeV \cite{ParticleDataGroup:2022pth}.
 The Higgs potential starts to be unstable at high energies and turns negative at a scale of around $10^{10}$ GeV \cite{Isidori:2001bm,Degrassi:2012ry}.
 This implies the need for a new theory beyond the Standard Model (BSM).

 Various BSM theories have been proposed to address vacuum instability, often incorporating new symmetries (either global or local) \cite{Mohapatra:1974hk,Mohapatra:1974gc} or/and new scalar fields as an extension.
 One popular approach involves extending the SM by adding an extra $U(1)$ symmetry \cite{Ma:2002tc,Montero:2007cd,Adhikari:2015woo}, which introduces new gauge bosons and scalar fields.
-For instance, models such as the $U(1)_{B-L}$ \cite{Marshak:1979fm,Foot:1989ts,Dulaney:2010dj,FileviezPerez:2010gw,FileviezPerez:2013eoz,Ho:2016aye} have been extensively studied due to their ability to explain the smallness of neutrino masses via the seesaw mechanism and to predict new $Z'$ gauge bosons that can be searched for in collider experiments.
+For instance, models such as the $U(1)_{B-L}$ \cite{Davidson:1978pm,Marshak:1979fm,Foot:1989ts,Dulaney:2010dj,FileviezPerez:2010gw,FileviezPerez:2013eoz,Ho:2016aye} have been extensively studied due to their ability to explain the smallness of neutrino masses via the seesaw mechanism and to predict new $Z'$ gauge bosons that can be searched for in collider experiments.
 Similarly, $U(1)_{L_\mu - L_\tau}$ symmetry models \cite{Ma:2001md,Baek:2008nz,Altmannshofer:2014cfa}, which involve the difference between muon and tau lepton numbers, have been considered to address anomalies in muon $g-2$ measurements and to provide dark matter candidates.
 For the vacuum investigation of various $U(1)$ extended models, kindly see Refs.\cite{Sher:1988mj,Coriano:2014mpa,Das:2019pua,Dirgantara:2023vsi}.

 In this work, we focus on an extended model with additional $U(1)_D$ global symmetry \cite{Dutta:2022knf} and present an analysis of its vacuum stability.
-The model comprises an SM-like scalar field, two additional SU(2) scalar doublets, one real scalar singlet, and one complex scalar singlet.
-The doublets $X_i\,(i=1,2)$ are heavy and decoupled from low-energy processes, while the two singlets acquire vacuum expectation values (VEVs) that break the additional symmetry.
-The doublet $\eta$ is assumed as an inert doublet with zero VEV, and facilitates dark sector dynamics via a $Z_2$ symmetry.
+The model comprises an SM-like scalar field, one additional SU(2) scalar doublet, one real scalar singlet, and one complex scalar singlet.
+The two singlets acquire vacuum expectation values (VEVs) that break the additional symmetry, while the doublet $\eta$ is assumed as an inert doublet with zero VEV, and facilitates dark sector dynamics via a $Z_2$ symmetry.
 These extra scalars lead to a richer vacuum structure and mixing patterns in the CP-even, CP-odd, and charged scalar sectors.

 The mixing between the SM-like Higgs and a light scalar from the singlet sector enables interaction with dark fermions, making the model testable through Higgs invisible decay and direct detection of self-interacting dark matter via scattering \cite{Dutta:2022knf}.
 At the same time, ensuring perturbativity and boundedness from below in all directions of field space at large field values remains a crucial consistency check.
 We study the vacuum structure of the model in detail by analyzing theoretical conditions and exploring the parameter space numerically while adopting systematic approaches from Refs.\cite{BhupalDev:2018xya,Chauhan:2019fji,Frank:2021ekj}.
 We also investigate the scalar mass spectrum and include the Higgs invisible decay constraint to generate the allowed parameter space.